Marine Stewardship Council

-Industry has worked hard to hold its accreditation ever since and WA’s western rock lobster fishery is also now celebrating the renewal of its certification for a further five years – the first fishery in the world to be certified for a fourth successive time!
+Industry has worked hard to hold its accreditation ever since and WA’s western rock lobster fishery is now celebrating the 20th anniversary of its certification – a huge industry benchmark for sustainable fishing practices.

 The MSC is the world’s most respected independent fisheries sustainability certification standard which reviews the fishery based on stock assessment and harvest strategy, the impact of the fishery on the wider ecology and management and consultation arrangements.

 At the West Coast Rock Lobster Management Meeting in June 2017 Fisheries Minister, the Honourable Dave Kelly congratulated everyone involved in WA’s rock lobster industry for continuing to provide a world-leading fishery that gives the State a positive international reputation.

 The MSC recertification showcases the fishery’s commitment to sustainable practices.
 Third-party accreditation is becoming increasingly important in our industry as it differentiates our product from others on the market.
 The fishery has adapted and evolved to face new and existing challenges and demonstrates willingness to mitigate against negative environmental interactions.
 Using the MSC Framework, our fishery continues to monitor, respond and innovate.

 Click here to download the Fisheries Minister’s media statement.